xfawa543/xfawaPL/README.md

 **Join us in building the future of programming!** 🚀

-*Current: Alpha 1.0.0-a.0 - Foundation established*
+*Current: Alpha 1.0.0-a.0 - Foundation establish*